 If, for example, we had a patient with hypothyroid symptoms, we would probably be looking at the endocrine system and studying this in chemistry, biology, and anatomy (as well as other subjects).

-This way of learning made me much more motivated to learn the information in the depth the lecturers wanted us to know it in.
+This way of learning made me much more motivated to learn the information in the depth the lecturers wanted us to know.

 For example, instead of getting your children to rote learn the Henderson-Hasselbalch equation, you might give them a story about a person with too much stomach acid and ask them what happens when you give them bicarbonate tablets.